Lay3r8/iot-hub-send-telemetry-example/README.md

-# IoT Hub - Send of telemetry as a device (synchronously)
+# IoT Hub - Send telemetry as a device (synchronously)
 This example shows how to send telemetry as a device to an IoT Hub using the azure-iot-device SDK for Python.

 ## Pre-requisites